Knowledge-Graph-Hub/kg-example/README.md

 - Ontology: Sampled from [kg-covid-19](https://github.com/Knowledge-Graph-Hub/kg-covid-19).
 Code located [here](project_name/transform_utils/ontology)
 - Traits: Sampled from [kg-microbe](https://github.com/Knowledge-Graph-Hub/kg-microbe).
 Code located [here](project_name/transform_utils/traits)
 - Example Transform: Boilerplate code for transforms.
 Code located [here](project_name/example_transform).

+**Implementation**

+[Use this template](https://github.com/Knowledge-Graph-Hub/kg-dtm-template/generate) to generate a template in the desired repository and then refactor the strng `project_name` in the project to the desired project.